stevenxchung/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 21 (3.8) - Conclusion To Methods.md

 # Lesson 21

-In this lesson, we will attempt to tie together all the different topics on methods and design principles.
+In this lesson we will attempt to tie together all the different topics on methods and design principles.

 ## Designing Audiobooks For Exercisers